 “at every stage, the experiment task is assigned to one specific person…Other team members can “watch” the task’s progression, keeping everyone in the loop with how the experiment is developing… As experiments develop we move the tasks between the sections.
 All team members “watching” the experiment are notified about the move.

-By allowing “watchers” to keep an eye on progression, the feature allows team leaders to entrust team members to get on with their tasks or projects alone while feeling able to jump in to query or help when useful.
+By allowing “watchers” to keep an eye on progression, the feature allows team leaders to entrust team members to get on with their tasks or projects alone, while feeling able to jump in to query or help where useful.

 6. Prevent team burn-out

 As a team leader, you’re in a great position to set positive boundaries of work, play and relaxation.
-In a recent article on managing work notifications, Belle Beth Cooper argues that it is the responsibility of employers to set the precedent about when and where team members should be switching off from work entirely.
-This could mean, for example, by not being expected to check emails late at night.
+In her article on managing work notifications, Belle Beth Cooper argues that it is the responsibility of employers to set the precedent about when and where team members should be switching off from work entirely.
+This could mean, for example, by not expecting team members to check emails after working hours.

 Of course, this can be difficult.
 Particularly in teams where members work flexibly and might prefer to start early or work late, to save time elsewhere.
 However, encouraging team members to set themselves some working limits, to sleep well and avoid burn-out, is important.

 With MeisterTask and Slack, our main communication channels at MeisterLabs, you can choose which notifications to receive.
-I’ll only receive a push Slack notification on my laptop if I’ve been mentioned or have received a direct message.
-Similarly, as Belle Beth Cooper suggests, team members can try setting their phones to “do not disturb” mode when finishing for the night, so they’re able to switch off, relax and rejuvenate.
+For example, I’ll only receive a push Slack notification on my laptop if I’ve been mentioned or been sent a direct message.
+Similarly, as Belle Beth Cooper suggests, team members can try setting their phones to do not disturb mode when finishing for the night, so they’re able to switch off, relax and rejuvenate.

-So those are our 6 tips to mastering effective team management through some productive and supportive workflows.
+So those are our 6 tips for mastering effective team management through some productive and supportive workflows.

-Every organization is different, so it would be great to hear your thoughts and experiences in the comments below.
+However, every organization is different, so it would be great to hear your thoughts and experiences in the comments below!